GNOME/gnome-builder/doc/exploring.rst

 You can type various actions to activate them.
 If Vim-mode is enabled, you can also activate some Vim-inspired commands here.

-The command bar has tab completion which is shown below.
+The command bar includes tab completion as shown below.

 .. image:: figures/commandbar.png
    :align: center